 Moringa (Moringa olifera L.) belongs to the Moringaceae family.
 It is one of such alternatives, being investigated to ascertain its effect on growth and yield of crops and thus can be promoted among farmers as a possible supplement or substitute to inorganic fertilizers (Phiri, 2010).
 Moringa leaves are high in Zeatin, a naturally occurring cytokinin, as well as other substances including ascorbates, vitamin E, and phenolics, which make the leaf extract a natural plant growth enhancer (Nagar et al., 2006).
 Moringa leaves were used to make a plant growth spray that enhanced crop production by 20 to 35 percent.
-Foliar application causes plants to live long, have stronger and heavy roots, stems, and leaves, produce more fruit, and improve production by 20 to 35 percent, according to (Foidle et al., 2001) and highlighting the possibility of using it as a foliar spray to help young plants develop faster in numerous trials, MLE demonstrated to be an excellent plant growth enhancer (Nouman et al., 2011).
+Foliar application causes plants to live long, have stronger and heavy roots, stems, and leaves, produce more fruit, and improve production by 20 to 35 percent, according to (Foidle et al., 2001) and highlighting the possibility of using it as a foliar spray to help young plants develop faster in numerous trials, Moringa leaf extract (MLE) demonstrated to be an excellent plant growth enhancer (Nouman et al., 2011).
 Makkar et al. (2007) found the moringa leaves as a source of plant growth factors, antioxidants, β- carotene and vitamin C. Moringa leaf extract was studied by Siddhuraju and Becker (2003) for its antioxidant qualities, and it was shown to be effective in: “(1) reducing potassium ferricyanide, (2) scavenge superoxide radicals, (3) prevent the peroxidation of lipid membranes in liposomes, (4) donate hydrogen and scavenge radicals”.

 According to Sayed, Salem & Ali (2011), neem plant products have been utilized in agriculture to stimulate seed germination, improve soil quality, and protect diverse crop species from numerous insect classes.
 The neem leaves contain good quantities of flavonoids, steroids, carbohydrates, glycosides, antiquinone, terpenoides and alkaloids (Raphael, 2012).
 Alkaloids such as phnenolic and saponins, which also have antioxidant effects, protect plants from diseases.
 Neem leaves, seed cake, leaf seed, and bark extracts have been proven to improve various chemical features of soils when used as organic fertilizers.
-Neem products include insecticides, pesticides, fumigants, fertilizers, manures, compost, urea coating agents, and soil conditioners (Hossain etal 2008, subbalakshmietal 2012), (Hossain et al., 2008, Subbalakshmi et al., 2012).
-Particularly, soil pH, total nitrogen, ammonium nitrogen exchangeable bases micronutrients, and electrical conductivity have all improved as a result of using neem products.
-(Aduloju, Adelana, and Shuaib, 2013; Elnasikh, Osman, andSherif, 2011).
-The chemical composition of the different parts of the neem plant employed as soil amendments is responsible for these differences in soil fertility.
-(Solomon, Okon, and Umoetok, 2008; Elnasikh et al., 2011); which are sometimes richer in some mineral components than farmyard manure or sewage sludge.
+Neem products include insecticides, pesticides, fumigants, fertilizers, manures, compost, urea coating agents, and soil conditioners (Hossain et al., 2008; Subbalakshmi et al., 2012).
+Particularly, soil pH, total nitrogen, ammonium nitrogen exchangeable bases micronutrients, and electrical conductivity have all improved as a result of using neem products (Aduloju, Adelana, and Shuaib, 2013; Elnasikh et al., 2011).
+The chemical composition of the different parts of the neem plant employed as soil amendments is responsible for these differences in soil fertility (Solomon, Okon, and Umoetok, 2008; Elnasikh et al., 2011); which are sometimes richer in some mineral components than farmyard manure or sewage sludge.
 Apart from hormone, medicinal plant extracts contain saponins and polyphenols which could be the active compounds causing the effect on growth and yield of crop plants (Andresen and Cedergreen, 2010).

-The demand for agricultural techniques that is sound, ecologically compatible, and environmentally friendly, capable of providing enough food for the growing human populations while also preserving soil quality and improving the quality and quantity of agricultural produce is increasing rapidly (Ruso et al., 2012, FAOSTAT.
-(2017).
-Therefore, this study was carried out to evaluate the effects of Poultry Manure, Moringa and Neem leaf extract preparations on the agronomic performance and insect pest management of three tomato varieties in Port Harcourt
+The demand for agricultural techniques that is sound, ecologically compatible, and environmentally friendly, capable of providing enough food for the growing human populations while also preserving soil quality and improving the quality and quantity of agricultural produce is increasing rapidly (Ruso et al., 2012; FAOSTAT, 2017).
+Therefore, this study was carried out to evaluate the effects of Poultry Manure, Moringa and Neem leaf extract preparations on the agronomic performance and insect pest management of three tomato varieties in Port Harcourt.

 MATERIALS AND METHODS